Lake Worth Rear-End Collision Attorneys Advocating for Injured Clients in Florida

 Florida follows a pure comparative negligence regime, which means that an injured party can sometimes recover compensatory damages even if he or she was partially responsible for causing the accident.
 This system essentially assigns a portion of the blame to each driver, and the injured party’s right to recover compensation is reduced by the portion assigned to that party.

 Attorneys at Gonzalez & Cartwright, P.A.
-Offer Compassionate and Trustworthy Advice Following a Rear-End Accident in West Palm Beach, FL
+Offer Compassionate and Trustworthy Advice Following a Rear-End Accident

-Florida’s comparative negligence system makes the skill of an experienced rear-end accident attorney particularly valuable.
+Florida’s comparative negligence system makes the skill of an experienced rear-end crash attorney in FL particularly valuable.
 The Pembroke Pines attorneys at Gonzalez & Cartwright, P.A. will undertake a complete investigation of your rear-end accident to determine the potential causes of the accident.
 For example, it is possible that the driver in front partially caused the accident by cutting off the rear driver, while the fact that the rear driver was speeding also partially caused the accident.
 A thorough investigation in cases like this can produce evidence to allow an injured party to recover partial compensation to help in his or her recovery.

 Our office environment is purposely kept small so that our attorneys are able to give each client the personal attention that we know each case warrants.
 Remember that our office is a safe environment where we simply listen to your case and help you obtain the compensation that is rightfully yours.
 Moreover, because our initial discussion is always free of charge, you take no risk in contacting us.